Yasmim-sb/Yasmim-sb/README.md

 # 💜 Hello, stranger! :)

 ## A little bit about me:
 My name is Yasmim Sabrina.
 I'm a back-end developer, and I'm majoring in Systems Analysis and Development.
-I've been studying technology for a little over a year now.
 In my free time, what I love doing the most is reading and traveling.

 ## 🚀 My Skills